apache/tvm/docs/vta/install.md

 You can also try out our [VTA programming tutorials](https://docs.tvm.ai/vta/tutorials/index.html).

-## VTA DE10-Nano Based Test Setup

-Similar like [PYNQ based test setup](#vta-pynq-based-test-setup), this section describes the method to run FPGA hardware tests of the complete TVM and VTA software-hardware stack.
-In terms of hardware components, the [DE10-Nano](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=205&No=1046&PartNo=1) development kit, which contains the cables and power supplies, is required to run the following setup steps.

 ## VTA FPGA Toolchain Installation

-This third and last guide allows users to generate custom VTA bitstreams using free-to-use Xilinx compilation toolchains.
+This third and last guide allows users to generate custom VTA bitstreams using free-to-use Xilinx or Intel (a.k.a Altera) compilation toolchains.

 ### Xilinx Toolchain Installation